 - How did your performance match the initial objectives?

 - Were you able to maintain stability throughout the entire maneuver?

 - Were you able to maintain eye contact throughout the whole transition?

-As you become competent at flying the full eagle maneuver, be sure that you can effortlessly start the skill from both slots to ensure total mastery.
-At this point in your progression you have many avenues you can venture down in your progression to being pro rated flyer.
+As you become competent at flying the Full Eagle maneuver, be sure that you can effortlessly start the skill from both slots to ensure mastery.
+At this point in your progression you have many avenues you can venture down in your progression to being pro-rated flyer.